 E – Explain why the problem occurred,

 Latte or not, a written plan, especially one that has instructions on how to handle a moment of weakness (when temptation is strongest) increases the odds of success.
-Your investment policy must account for how you plan to respond to a severe market sell off, or if you will stay the course even when it seems like there is always someone making more money along the way.
+Your investment policy statment (IPS) is one such tool.
+Your IPS must account for how you plan to respond to a severe market sell off, or if you will stay the course even when it seems like there is always someone making more money along the way.

 Stanley’s Millionaires developed an investment strategy early in their career and managed to weather their own fiscal storms.
 The most important part isn’t so much what their specific investment strategy was, but rather, the fact they could maintain it over a long period of time.
 It’s important you develop an investment policy you can live with.
 It doesn’t have to be complicated.
 Investment policy is simply just another way to describe financial goal setting.